jacobsnider/always-giphy-in-gifadelphia/README.md

 An array is created from parsed JSON, that data is passed to a randomizer function which picks a random gif from the array then displays it on the site.

+##### *Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)

+A counter displays the time left until the next speculative release date of the next season.

 ## NOTES
 Pull the project locally and preview the index.html in a browser.
 Click to display a new random gif.